 After the war, he returned to Canada and took a degree in civil engineering at the University of Alberta.
 One of the projects he worked on in later life was, ironically, a large dam in Quebec.

 He married Ruth Griffith in 1953, but they had no children.
-Stefan Oancia died in 1999.
+Oancia died on 6 May 1999 in Carleton, Ontario.

 Thanks to Marianne Oancia Wyatt and Daniel Wyatt for help with this article.